Updated by Jessica Schnase on November 22, 2024

 Pie | Pie | Foot |

 Not all Spanish is the same.
 About 500 million people speak Spanish across 20 countries.
 There are a lot of differences in the vocabulary, cadence and pronunciation of Spanish around the world.
-Chileans, for example, have an infamously difficult accent to decipher.
+The Chilean accent, for example, is difficult to decipher.
 For a beginner, listening to and understanding regional differences can be a challenge.

-Is Spanish hard to learn for English speakers?
+Is Spanish hard for English speakers to learn?
 Considering all the similarities, no, it’s not.
 Spanish is certainly more similar to English than languages like Arabic and Mandarin.
 English speakers will find cognates and the alphabet relatively easy to master, though regional accents may pose a more enduring challenge.
 You can learn Spanish quickly if you have the time and put in the effort.
 Lingoda can help you learn Spanish fast.